jonesn/simplex/doc/intro.md

 - 9 hours of processing on M1 and 8 hours on M2 are available each day
 - Each ton of drug produced (of either type) yields £1 million profit

-x 1 = number of tons of A produced x 2 = number of tons of B produced
+x1 = number of tons of A produced x2 = number of tons of B produced

 Maximise:
 x1 + x2 (profit in £ million)